kloudworkshop/kloudworkshop.github.io/Instructions/CaseStudy/03-Nonrelationalstorage.md

 ## Tasks

-1. Design a storage solution for loacl authority schools.
+1. Design a storage solution for local authority schools.

       * What type of data is represented?